106 KAR 1:131. Kentucky Emergency Response Commission civil penalty assessment and hearings procedure.

 (3) The ultimate burden of persuasion in all administrative actions shall be met by a preponderance of substantial evidence in the record.

-Section 15.
-(1) Service of the notice of violation, notice of administrative hearing, and the hearing officer's recommended order shall be made by certified mail to the alleged violator at the address shown on the annual inventory reporting forms or facility plan required to be filed by KRS Chapter 39.
+Section 14.
+(1) Service of the notice of violation, notice of administrative hearing, and the hearing officer's recommended order shall be made by certified mail to the alleged violator at the address shown on the annual inventory report or facility plan required to be filed by KRS Chapter 39E.
 If no facility plan or annual inventory report has been filed, then to the last known address.